Pre-processing

 The gray function findpeaks.stats.togray()

-The preprocessing function is developed to pipeline the above mentioned functionalities findpeaks.findpeaks.findpeaks.preprocessing()
+The preprocessing function is designed to pipeline all the above-mentioned functionalities: findpeaks.findpeaks.findpeaks.preprocessing()

 .

-- The pre-processing has 4 (optional) steps and are exectued in this order.
-After the last step, the peak detection method is applied.
+- The preprocessing pipeline consists of 4 optional steps executed in the following order.
+After the final step, the peak detection method is applied:

-Each of these steps can be controlled by setting the input parameters.
+Each of these steps can be controlled by setting the appropriate input parameters.

 # Import library